 - Remove plant waste around the AC.
 Once you’ve removed all the clutter within a two-foot area, you can use a paint brush or vacuum to carefully remove dust from the equipment’s fins.
-Crooked fins can also affect performance, so you can attempt to straighten them with a blunt knife.
+Crooked fins can also affect performance.

 - Use a hose nozzle to gingerly clean the fins from inside the equipment.
 Make sure to avoid getting moisture on the fan motor.

 - Turn on the power.